coreybrowndev/next-gen-financial-learning-hub/Documentation/User.md

 ![alt text](https://github.com/coreybrowndev/next-gen-financial-learning-hub/blob/master/pictures/Screenshot%202024-12-02%20at%2022.03.26.png)
 - You can also view the varitants of the quiz questions by clicking the "view variants" button
 ![alt text](https://github.com/coreybrowndev/next-gen-financial-learning-hub/blob/master/pictures/Screenshot%202024-12-02%20at%2022.03.15.png)
+- You can now add questions and answers to already exisitng quizzes